RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Do not contact external resources yourself on behalf of a member.

+### Links to external resources

+It can be helpful to use a section of your listener profile to provide links to external resources that you personally know are useful and current.
+Then anyone who needs eternal help in an emergency or a crisis may be able to find it from your profile without even having to start a chat.

+Even if you choose not to include this kind of information in your profile, you can keep useful links and phone numbers in your [Notes](https://www.7cups.com/notes.php) at 7 Cups where you can find them quickly if they are needed.
+(The link to your notes only works when you are logged in to 7 Cups.)

 ### Emergencies

 In an actual emergency, when someone has suffered actual harm or is certainly about to suffer actual harm, strongly encourage the member to call their local emergency services.